openstack/nova-specs/specs/mitaka/approved/libvirt-real-time.rst

 The primary work items are

 * Add the 'hw_cpu_realtime_mask' field to the ImageMetaProps object
-* Update the libvirt guest XML configuration when the real time flavour or image properties are present
+* Update the libvirt guest XML configuration when the real time flavor or image properties are present
 * Update the Nova deployment documentation to outline what host OS setup steps are required in order to make best use of the real time feature